 Q: First, I want to say that I love your blog!
 Your home seems so fresh and inviting!
 I love your style!
-On the other hand, I feel like I have Decorating ADD.
+On the other hand, I feel like I have so much trouble with decorating indecision.
 I think I have a great plan all laid out for a room but when I get to the store I immediately find a million other things that I like even better!
 I can’t focus on a plan!
 I think part of the problem is that I like so many different decorating styles.
 I get bored very easily, and I think my husband gets tired of me changing things around constantly (although he would never say anything, he’s a gem!).
 Anyways, my question is… does this mean I have an eclectic style?
 Any tips for pulling it together without making my rooms look like confused spaces?
 Thanks a million! -Kristina

 A: We totally know what you mean!
 It took us years to really figure out what we loved and what materials, styles and colors would work together to create a cohesive and inviting home.
 It’s important to note that what you love and what should come home with you are not always the same thing!
 There are lots of things that we love but they wouldn’t work with other items, color schemes, and elements that we already have in our home so we’re perfectly happy admiring them from afar!
 For example, here’s a boldly patterned navy rug that John and I both adore, but recognize that it doesn’t jive with our light and airy existing aesthetic.